- Undergraduate Students

 TEF Gold is awarded to institutions that consistently deliver outstanding teaching, learning and outcomes for their students.
 Find out more about TEF.

 International Student Statistics

-- Support and visa teams that can be contacted by phone, email or social media.
+- Dedicated Support and Visa teams that can be contacted by phone, email or social media.

-- Airport meet and greet service, providing free transport from Newcastle Airport to university accommodation.
+- An airport meet and greet service, providing free transport from Newcastle Airport to university accommodation.

-- International Welcome Week, with information and social events.
+- An International Welcome Week, with information and social events.

 - Freshers' Week, with over 300 events and activities to help students explore the city and make new friends.

 English Language Requirements

 - Most courses require an IELTS score of 6.5 with no less than 5.5 in writing, reading, speaking, and listening (or equivalent).
 For some courses the required score will be higher, please refer to the university website for details.